lukecav/disable-gutenberg-dashboard/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Disable the try Gutenberg dashboard widget from showing in WordPress 4.9.
+Disable the 'try Gutenberg' dashboard widget from showing in WordPress 4.9.

 == Description ==

-The plugin will stop the try Gutenberg dashboard widget from showing on sites running WordPress 4.9.
+The plugin will stop the 'try Gutenberg' dashboard widget from showing on sites running WordPress 4.9.

 == Frequently Asked Questions ==

 = What does the plugin do? =

-It will stop the try Gutenberg dashboard widget from showing on any sites running WordPress 4.9.
+It will stop the 'try Gutenberg' dashboard widget from showing on any sites running WordPress 4.9.

 == Installation ==